This $72 million project is supported by The Wonder of Will: The Campaign for the Folger Shakespeare Library.

 January 5, 2020

-Final day for daytime visitors to the Folger main building before construction begins; the building will remain open to the public for evening events
+Final day for daytime visitors to the Folger main building before construction begins; the building remains open to the public for evening events

 March 1, 2020